EyaeM/DeltaGrub/README.md

 ## CHECKLIST

-Actually start making the thing ✓
+- [X] Actually start making the thing
-Align the Text x
+- [ ] Align the Text
-Add more text like the time and description x
+- [ ] Add more text like the time and description
-Make the boxes become green when over them x
+- [ ] Make the boxes become green when over them
-Add the SOUL as a selector x
+- [ ] Add the SOUL as a selector

 ## CREDITS